Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 All in Cambodia

-Book a Ticket Online
+Book a ticket between

-When arriving at the Port from Kampot or the Islands, the free Wi-Fi password is at the entrance, when leaving, it’s at the exit… When arriving in Kampot from the Islands, there’s a bunch of Tuk Tuks (cart pulled by a motorcycle) waiting for you.
+When arriving in Kampot from the Islands, there’s a bunch of Tuk Tuks (cart pulled by a motorcycle) waiting for you.
 Good for 3 people and a lot of bags crammed in.
-It’s $5 to go downtown, more for other destinations.
-If travelling alone, you can share!
+It’s $4 to go downtown, more for other destinations.
+If traveling alone, you can share!

 The ship leaves Kampot at 8:30am.
 It has 90 seats.
 Very well could depart a little late.